berlirumapea/lyricfinder/README.md

 # Lyric Finder App

 This app is created when I was learning basic React Context API from [Traversi Media](https://www.youtube.com/watch?v=NDEt0KdDbhk).
-Then I rewrite it to use some new React capabilities like hooks and library that helps me to work on immutable state tree, [Immer](https://github.com/mweststrate/immer).
+Then I rewrite it to use some of the new React capabilities for function component like hooks and library that helps me to work on immutable state tree, [Immer](https://github.com/mweststrate/immer).

 This lyric finder web app is using: